Are you curious, Why do Dogs Lick your face endlessly?

 - Teach them not to do it when you say the word “No” and then reward them for not licking with a special treat – they’ll learn fast not to do it if they want that treat.
 LOL…

-- Remember Dog’s learned early on from their mother that if they licked, they could possibly get food, so make sure to keep your hands washed and yourself free of any food scents to avoid potential licking.
+- Remember, dogs learned early on from their mother that if they licked, they could get food, so make sure to keep your hands washed and yourself free of any food scents to avoid potential licking.

-You just need to stay consistent with your training and it will be accomplished before you know it.
+You just need to stay consistent with your training… it will be accomplished before you know it.

-The big thing to remember, though, is if you really want to stop your dog from licking, is to make sure everyone in your household follows the same rules; if not, it’s not going to work.
+The big thing to remember, though, is if you want to stop your dog from licking, to make sure everyone in your household follows the same rules; if not, it will not work.
 And that goes for any training when it comes to teaching dogs.

 Dogs can sense when people are happy…

-I have included a video for those who want to visually see what you can do to get them to stop licking below.
+I have included a video for those who want to see what you can do to get them to stop licking below visually.

 Why Dogs Lick Your Face and Are Dog Licks Really Kisses!?:

-If someone asks you Why do dogs lick your face now, you can tell them the reasons behind it, but bottom line, they just are doing what’s natural to them.
+If someone asks you why dogs lick your face now, you can tell them the reasons behind it, but the bottom line is they are just doing what’s natural to them.

-If you are still someone that doesn’t want them to lick you, which is fine, we all have our own preferences, but at least now you know how you can redirect that behavior with the mentioned tips in this post – be consistent.
+If you still don’t want them to lick you, which is fine, we all have our own preferences, but at least now you know how you can redirect that behavior with the mentioned tips in this post – be consistent.

-Let me know in the comments if you like or dislike your dog licks.
+Let me know if you like or dislike your dog licks in the comments.
 I would love to know…

 Until next time,